gatoniel/napari-3d-ortho-viewer/README.md

 This [napari] plugin was generated with [Cookiecutter] using [@napari]'s [cookiecutter-napari-plugin] template.

+This plugin is heavily inspired by [ortho-view-napari].

+Check out this post on image.sc (https://forum.image.sc/t/napari-visualization-in-3-planes/57768) for more infos about multiview support in [napari].

+This viewer has some additional features:
+- double click to jump to specific position in all slices
+- additional 3d view of 3d stack with lines or planes indicating current position

 <!--
 Don't miss the full getting started guide to set up your new package: https://github.com/napari/cookiecutter-napari-plugin#getting-started